JaidenAshmore/java-dynamic-sqs-listener/doc/how-to-guides/core/core-how-to-implement-a-custom-message-retrieval.md

 [retriever package](../../../core/src/main/java/com/jashmore/sqs/retriever).

-Once you have built your own retriever you can see how this can be integrated into the framework by looking in the [examples](../../../examples) directory and more specifically in the [core-examples module](../../../examples/core-examples).
+Once you have built your own retriever you can see how this can be integrated into the framework by looking in the [examples](../../../examples) directory and more specifically in the [core-example](../../../examples/core-example) module.

 ### Integrating the new message retriever into the spring app